BettercareHealth/bettercare/mmh/mmh-1.md

 These symptoms are normal if there is a real threat present.
 However, when someone suffers from these symptoms in response to ordinary events, and the symptoms interfere with daily tasks, then it is known as an anxiety disorder.

-> An anxiety disorder is present when a person experiences symptoms of anxiety is response to ordinary life events.
+> An anxiety disorder is present when a person experiences symptoms of anxiety in response to ordinary life events.

 ### 1-25 What are anxiety disorders?